Diophantine property of matrices and attractors of projective iterated function systems in $\mathbb{RP}^1$: Introduction and main results

+The corollary immediately follows from Theorem~\ref{thm-attr}.
+Indeed, having a strictly invariant multicone implies that the subgroup generated by $\Ak$ is unbounded, and together with total irreducibility this implies that the stationary measure $\nu$ is unique.
+Its support is a compact set, invariant for the IFS $\Phi_\Ak$, hence it is the attractor, which is unique under our assumption.
+The attractor is not a singleton by total irreducibility.

 Denote by $\Hk_m$ the set of $m$-tuples in $SL_2(\R)$ which have a strictly invariant multicone.
-Avila (see \cite[Prop.6]{Yoccoz2004}) proved that the interior of the complement of $\Hk_m$ in $(SL_2(\R))^m$ is $\Ek_m$, where $\Ek_m$ is the set of $m$-tuples which generate a semigroup containing an elliptic matrix.
+Proposition 6, attributed to a personal communication from Avila, which appeared, with a proof, in the paper by Yoccoz \cite{Yoccoz2004}, asserts that the interior of the complement of $\Hk_m$ in $(SL_2(\R))^m$ is $\Ek_m$, the set of $m$-tuples which generate a semigroup containing an elliptic matrix.
 Observe that if an elliptic matrix is conjugate to an irrational rotation, then certainly the invariant set (support of the Furstenberg measure) is all of $\RP^1$.
 On the other hand, if it is conjugate to a rational rotation, then the semigroup generated by $\Ak$ contains the identity and the strong Diophantine property fails.
 We expect that our methods can be extended to cover strongly Diophantine families on the boundary of $\Hk_m$, which include parabolic systems.